ORNL/curifactory/sphinx/source/getting_started.rst

-in many cases it’s important to compare results and data across multiple pieces of an experiment run (e.g. comparing the scores of an SVM with the scores of a logistic regression algorithm.) ``@aggregate`` decorated functions are a special kind of stage that have no explicit inputs, but instead take a collection of records to compute over.
+in many cases it’s important to compare results and data across multiple pieces of an experiment run (e.g. comparing the scores of an SVM with the scores of a logistic regression algorithm.) ``@aggregate`` decorated functions are a special kind of stage that additionally take a collection of records to compute over.
 Aggregate stages still produce outputs and both take and return a single record associated with it, meaning additional regular stages can be chained after an aggregate stage.

 We specify inputs to an ``@aggregate`` decorator the same way we do with ``@stage``, with a list of string names of artifacts from record state, and the